SJGowen/ITIL-4-Foundation/KeyConcepts.md

 - D. The assurance that a product or service will meet agreed requirements

 <details>
-  A. The functionality offered by a product or service to meet a particular need!
+  A. Is Utility : The functionality offered by a product or service to meet a particular need!

   - B. Is Outcome
   - C. Is Risk